JeremieLitzler/iamjeremie.me/posts/debugging-in-nodejs-and-vsc.md

 ---
-title: 'How to debug a Nodejs project in VSC'
+title: How to debug a Nodejs project in VSC
-subtitle: 'Debugging is at the heart of software development.
-Enable it today in your favorite IDE.'
+subtitle: Debugging is at the heart of software development.
+Enable it today in your favorite IDE.
-author: 'Jeremie Litzler'
+author: Jeremie Litzler
-date: '12 Feb 2021'
+date: 12 Feb 2021
-category: 'Web development, Guides'
+category: Web development, Guides
-tag: 'NodeJS, Visual Studio Code, Configure IDE'
+tag: NodeJS, Visual Studio Code, Configure IDE
 ---

 Debugging is the life of any developper.
 It allows you to check when your code doesn't behave... because you gave it the wrong instructions.